Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 Show non-trivial example for match slice/rewrite and scoping

-Show example how then can be used for short circuiting
+Show example how next can be used for short circuiting

 Show mutex example?